PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

   - Otherwise, if any features are added, or any breaking changes are made before version 1.0.0, the version will advance to the next minor version - `X.Y.Z` to `X.(Y+1).0`.
   - Otherwise, the version will advance to the next bugfix version - `X.Y.Z` to `X.Y.(Z+1)`.

-- Create a release candidate branch with the name `rc-<target-version>` (e.g. `rc-1.2.3`).
-This should trigger an automated workflow to create a Pull Request from this branch to`release`.
+- Create a release candidate branch with the name `rc-<target-version>` (e.g. `rc-1.2.3`), branched off of `main`.
+This should trigger an automated workflow to create a Pull Request from this branch to `release`.
 You may wish to edit the PR's name and/or description.

 - Tagging of the release is handled by an automated workflow which determines the new version based on the previous version and the commit history, looking for any commits which indicate a feature addition or breaking change using [Angular convention](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular#commit-message-format).
 Since we don't practice this regularly, you'll need to make a commit with this style to indicate any feature additions or breaking changes (this can be done when updating the version in the next step):